wcarc-on/wcarc-site/projects.md

 The club is concentrating on putting up local beacons to assist testing.
 Beacons provide a known signal for  testing both receivers and antennas.
 The next beacon will be for 222MHz.
 The hunt is on for a transceiver.
 Ken believes he has an old handheld which should work fine and we will key the final.
 Rick has the circuit and software for a beacon controller and will collect the bits and pieces and arrange for Manfred to program the PIC.
 We can probably use a loop antenna that Manfred made last year.
 We are looking for a good location for the beacons that is accessible.
 The intention is to put the 903MHz beacon and the 222MHz beacon in the same location.

 March 2005 Update - The ID'er is built and operational.
-Ken VA3KA has donated a 222MHz fm handheld for the project and Rick has donated a 432MHz fm handheld, so this has become a 222MHz AND 432MHz beacon project.
+Ken VA3KA has donated a 222MHz FM handheld for the project and Rick has donated a 432MHz FM handheld, so this has become a 222MHz AND 432MHz beacon project.
 Work continues on modifying the radios.
 Proposed frequencies for the beacons are 222.037MHz and 432.370MHz.
-These both appear to be clear (as per Rac Operating Manual) and in the right portion of the respective bands.
+These both appear to be clear (as per RAC Operating Manual) and in the right portion of the respective bands.
 Pending club approval.

 ## 903MHz Transverter Project (Club)

 The objective was to stimulate 900MHz activity in the Ottawa area.
-We felt that the overall best way to do that was to purchase complete 903MHz xvrtr kits described as #903-144CK, from Down East Microwave, as shown on the [DEMI website](http://www.downeastmicrowave.com/).
+We felt that the overall best way to do that was to purchase complete 903MHz transverter kits described as #903-144CK, from Down East Microwave, as shown on the [DEMI website](http://www.downeastmicrowave.com/).

 This kit includes a 144MHz to 903MHz transverter outputting either 10mW or approximately 10 watts and with a receive noise figure better (less) than 1.5dBNF.
 The transverter does not need a sequencer and will accept up to 10 W of drive from the IF radio (as per DEM documentation).
 The transverter is complete with case and ALL hardware (if that is the kit you choose), but is a KIT with minimal instructions, requiring assembly and considerable surface mount soldering.
 It is not a trivial project.
 Average assembly time is about 14hours.